[ Back to Quiz ]

-Listen to the conversation again by pressing the Play Audio button and read along with the conversation.
-Review the Key Vocabulary and the sample sentences.
+Listen to the recording supermarket shopping and read along with the conversation.
+Review the key vocabulary and the sample sentences.

 Man: Hey.
 Can you give me a hand with the groceries?
 And I told you I could do the shopping.